Does Burning Wood Seal It?

 If left unaddressed, extended exposure to moisture can cause rot to develop from within, compromising the wood’s structural integrity.

 Thus, if you detect rot in charred wood, applying a high-quality product like Flex Seal to restore the wood is important.
-This is because Flex Seal prevents further rotting of wood and creates a waterproof layer to prevent future moisture penetration.
+You can use Flex Seal on rotted wood to prevent further rotting and creates a waterproof layer to prevent future moisture penetration.

 In addition, this ensures that burned or charred wood remains protected from deterioration when used in outdoor projects.
 It is imperative to use a sealant to block moisture absorption.